marcoevang/camilladsp-setrate/README.md

 This tool provides two useful services:
 1. **Automatic updating of the sample rate when that of the audio stream being captured changes.**

-This is obtained by subscribing to Alsa events, reading the current sample rate when it changes, and updating CamillaDSP configuration.
+This is obtained by subscribing to Alsa events, reading the current sample rate when it changes, and updating CamillaDSP configuration accordingly.
 To this end, some commands of the [CamillaDSP websocket interface]( https://github.com/HEnquist/camilladsp/blob/master/websocket.md) are issued.
 The command `GetConfig` provides the current configuration; if the current configuration is not valid, the `GetPreviousConfig` command is issued.
 Then the _sample rate_ value is replaced with the value provided by the alsa control.
 The _chunk size_ value is as well updated as a function of the sample rate.
 Finally, the updated configuration is flushed to the DSP with the command `SetConfig`.

 2. **Automatic reloading of a valid configuration whenever a USB DAC becomes available.**

-This is useful, for example, when you switch the input of your DAC from USB to S/P-DIF.
+This is useful, for example, when you switch the input of your DAC from USB to non-USB.
 When this happens, _CamillaDSP_ locks out as the playback device is no longer valid, and the situation remains even after switching back to the USB input.  `camilladsp-setrate` reloads a valid configuration as soon as the USB DAC becomes available again, thus unlocking _CamillaDSP_.
 This result is obtained by performing the same process described above for sample rate.
-In this case, however, the process is initiated by a `SIGHUP` signal sent to the _camilladsp-setrate_ process by means of an `udev rule`.
+In this case, however, the process is initiated by a `SIGHUP` signal sent to the _camilladsp-setrate_ process by means of an `udev rule` (see the `88-DAC.rules` file).
+This feature is only applicable to USB DACs.

 ## Context
 **_camilladsp-setrate_** is meant for use with a USB gadget capture device.
 I have tested it on my Raspberry Pi 4.
 I expect it may also work on other boards supporting USB gadget, such as Raspberry Pi Zero, Raspberry Pi 3A+, Raspberry Pi CM4 and BeagleBones, but I have no means of doing tests on such platforms.
 This project was developed on DietPi 64-bit.
-It should also work on other Debian-based Linux distribution and arguably on other Linux distributions as well.
+It should also work on other Debian-based Linux distribution and arguably on other Linux flavors as well.
 The software is coded in C language with use of the alsa and libwebsockets C library API's.
 ## Requirements
 - A working gadget USB capture device